napcs/rails_mobile_tutorial/README.md

       end
     end

+Rails 3.1.1 includes the Turn gem by default, and unfortunately it can interfere with our tests.
+Open up `gemfile` and remote this section:

+    group :test do
+      # Pretty printed test output
+      gem 'turn', :require => false
+    end

+and then run

+    $ bundle

-We run our tests with
+again.
+We can now run our tests with

     $ rake test